 - microfiltration of beverages and other liquids

-- ultraviolet (UV) treatment as a non-heating option for sterilising containers
+- UV treatment as a non-heating option for sterilising containers

-- ultrasonics, which has a similar effect to irradiation in disrupting the DNA chains of bacteria.
+- ultrasonics, which have a similar effect to irradiation in disrupting the DNA chains of bacteria.

-These alternative methods are more efficient where products are heat sensitive, or where heat recovery is not practical.
+These alternatives are more efficient where products are heat-sensitive or heat recovery is not practical.

 Food waste-to-energy plant